-Over the years I have run different meetups and question that popped up from time to time is if the meetup could be recorded.
-The recording is useful for people that couldn’t attend or want to watch parts again.
+Over the years I have run different meetups and one question that popped up from time to time is if the meetup could be recorded.
+The recording is useful for people who couldn’t attend or who want to watch parts again.
 I tried different setups and this page represents the setup I’m using at the moment.
 Should parts change I will update the page.

-My requirements for the setup are as following:
+My requirements for the setup are as follows:

 - Portable: It must easily fit into my backpack

-- Low Cost: Should not cost more then $300
+- Low cost: It should not cost more than $300

-- Wireless Microphone: Allow speaker to move freely
+- Wireless microphone: It must allow the speaker to move freely

 - No / minimal post processing: No special skills are needed for the post processing

-First a quick overview over my setup to see hardware and software used.
-I will go into details later on why picked these specific items:
+First a quick overview of my setup to see the hardware and software that I use.
+I will go into details later on why I picked these specific items:

 - Video Recording: Logitech C922 Pro Stream